Creative Research and Evaluation (CR&E) is committed to program evaluation that advances the interests of young people and their communities.

 Who We Are

 CR&E brings together diverse teams of researchers with strong qualitative and quantitative research skills.
 All our researchers are committed to improving educational quality and equity for under-served students.
-The current massive protests taking place against police brutality and led by Black Lives Matter activists are inspiring to researchers at CR&E. This movement is helping us to sharpen our focus on anti-Black racism and to be more explicit about other dimensions of institutional power and privilege where we see it in our work.
+The recent massive protests taking place against police brutality and led by Black Lives Matter activists are inspiring to researchers at CR&E. This movement is helping us to sharpen our focus on anti-Black racism and to be more explicit about other dimensions of institutional power and privilege where we see it in our work.

 The founder of CR&E, Dr. Sukey Blanc, is an urban anthropologist with 20 years’ experience evaluating programs in science, technology, engineering, and mathematics (STEM) and a long time interest in participatory evaluation.
 Dr. Blanc is joined by a network of knowledgeable research consultants in the areas of civic engagement, positive youth development, literacy, service learning, arts education, English language learning, gender equity, and anti-racist and inclusive programming.